grmkris/opensource-orchestra/gift-pyusd/README.md

   ]
 }
 ```

-- **`artistId`**: Numeric identifier consumed on-chain.
-- **`wallet`**: Payout address for withdrawals.
+- **`wallet`**: Payout address and the unique key for the artist on-chain.
 - **`name` / `image`**: Metadata stored in the contract.

-Add new artists by appending additional objects to the array and bumping `ARTIST_ID` to the matching value before running the registration script.
+Add new artists by appending additional objects to the array.
+Registration uses the wallet address as the key.

 ### Build Contracts